corasp-nyx/MonkeyModules/README.md

-# InteractiveComponents [Working Title]
+# MonkeyModules [Working Title]
-Modular components with globally modifiable and dynamically reactive attributes.
+Systemic modules with globally modifiable and dynamically reactive attributes.

 Easily buildable into an Entity Component System useful for games with large amounts of dynamic ability stats and modifiers.